Updated: Apr 11, 2022

 This is something I wish we had known because we ended up very uncomfortable at the end of our flight…

-There are guides who do not go along with safety regulation and safety is key when around wild animals and nature.
-Oh and especially when doing activities around Victoria Falls.
+There are guides who do not go along with safety regulations, and safety is key when around wild animals, nature, and dangerous terrain, especially when doing activities around Victoria Falls.
 Research and trust your instincts.
-If you feel unsafe don’t do it!
+If you feel unsafe, don’t do it!

 Bring new $50s and $100 to avoid these fees!